It's important to find out about the services and opportunities that are available to you

 Skilled Trades - Specialty in a particular occupation that requires work experience, on-the-job training, and often formal vocational education.

-Academic Probation - When the student is not maintaining the MFNED PSE or institution's minimum academic requirements may find themselves in academic probation.
+Academic Probation - When the student is not maintaining the MFNED PSE or institution's minimum academic requirements, they may find themselves in academic probation.

-Academic Suspension - A student will only receive academic suspension in the event that, that student, has outstanding Info or payments.
+Academic Suspension - A student will only receive academic suspension in the event that, that student, has outstanding information/documents or debt/payments.

 Loan - A loan is when you receive money from an institution in exchange for future repayment of the principal and interest.

 Grant - Grants are non-repayable funds or products disbursed or given by one party (grant makers), often a government department, corporation, foundation or trust, to a recipient, often (but not always) a nonprofit entity, educational institution, business or an individual.